GabeStah/dgraph-reddit/hugo/content/_index.md

     yarn add event-stream && yarn add -D @types/event-stream
     ```

     In this case, we'll be using `event-stream` to split our data by line and format it into JSON objects before we manipulate it with custom code.
+We'll also be using [`cli-progress`]() to create a progress bar.

 2. Next, open the `src/dgraph/DgraphAdapter.ts` file and add the following `mutateFromStream` method.

     ```ts
     import es from 'event-stream';
+    import * as CliProgress from 'cli-progress';
     // ...
     public static async mutateFromStream({
     stream,
     batchSize = 50,
     limit = 150
     }: {
       stream: ReadStream;
       batchSize?: number;